nus-cs2113-AY2021S1/tp/docs/team/nat-ho.md

 2. Quote Reflection feature in Quotesify.

 **What it does:**
-* The user may use the `add -qr` command to add a reflection to an existing quote in Quotesify.
+* The user may use the `add -qr` command to add a reflection to an existing quote.
 * The user may use the `edit -qr` or `delete -qr` command to edit or delete an existing reflection for a specified quote.
 * The user may use the `list -qr` command to list the reflection of a specified quote.